-Workshops can be booked independently or in conjunction with a performance of one of his hip-hop plays and musicals: What Is Race & How Did I Catch It, Activist Songbook, The Ones, Smooth Criminal, How to Break, Kingdom, Stuck Elevator, Shakespeare: The Remix, or No Lie.
+Workshops can be booked independently or in conjunction with a performance or excerpt of one of his hip-hop plays and musicals: What Is Race & How Did I Catch It, Activist Songbook, The Ones, Smooth Criminal, How to Break, Kingdom, Stuck Elevator, Shakespeare: The Remix, or No Lie.
 Workshops range in duration from an hour-and-a-half session to a semester-long project, and combine the study of master works with the creation of new student work.
 Residencies culminate in a student theatrical performance, staged reading, poetry café, slam, or chapbook publication.
 Workshops for youth include The Word, Hip Hop Theatre, What Is Race & How Did I Catch It, Forum Theatre, Activist Songbook, Theatre as Social Action, Playwriting Our Selves, ill verses, and Lit Remix.
 Teacher Trainings include Art Interrupting Injustice, (Mis)Perception at Work, Writing Race, and The Arts of Healing Myself.

 Teacher fees listed range from a one-time workshop to a full week residency with multiple classes each day.